What can I do if my Australian visa application is refused or cancelled?

 Australia has strict immigration laws which are complex and often difficult to navigate.
 It is important to note that there are strict time limits on appealing a refusal or cancellation decision.
 In some cases, you may only have 2 or 5 working days to lodge an appeal.
 We recommend seeking advice as soon as possible to ensure you are able to seek a review or appeal a decision.

-Prior to cancellation or refusal you may receive notification from the Department of Immigration and Border Protection about potential adverse action on your visa application.
+Prior to cancellation or refusal, you may receive notification from the Department of Home Affairs about potential adverse action on your visa application.
 It is critical to act quickly to address any notification prior to the Department taking action as strict time limits apply.